Azure/azure-media-migration/migrationTool/README.md

   So in this case, if you look the the output container path, you will find a __migrate blob that is locked via lease which you'll need to break the lease of prior to another run that writes to this location.
 So if you know that another tool is not working on this output path, then you will need to break the lease the '__migrate' blob.
 This can be done manually using the azure portal or azure storage explorer.
 Another approach is to run the same AMSMigrate 'asset' command that writes to this output path but append '--break-output-lease' flag which will automatically break the lease of the __migrate blob for you.

 # Post AMS shutdown migration
 After AMS shutdown, you can not migrate from your AMS account any longer as it doesn't exist anymore.
-If you have any unmigrated contents, then the tool provides an alternative (but somewhat limited in functionality, e.g. no decryption support) way for you to migrate directly from the storage container where your asset is located.
-However, we recommed that you finish your migration prior to AMS shutdown.
+If you have any un-migrated contents, then the tool provides an alternative (but somewhat limited in functionality, e.g. no decryption support) way for you to migrate directly from the storage container where your asset is located.
+However, we recommend that you finish your migration prior to AMS shutdown.

 To migrate from directly storage account, you need to identify the storage container yourself and then you can follow the instruction in the [direct storage migration](doc/storageCommand.md) document.